top of page

 The genie is out of the bottle: After Jennifer Doudna’s and Samuel Sternberg’s book "A crack in Creation", the question is no longer whether humans will change their genome; the question is when - and how.

+Already, we are trying to fix genetic mutations to cure genetic diseases.
+The first FDA-approved treatments are out.
 Soon, we may edit the human genome to "improve" ourselves.
-If you think that's crazy SciFi, check out Enriquez' and Gullan's book about "Evolving ourselves".
+If you think that's crazy SciFi, check out Enriquez' and Gullan's book about "Evolving ourselves"

 www.life-unedited.website